 (4) ASIC must not perform a function or exercise a power conferred by subsection (3) except in accordance with an arrangement under this section.

-[Section 44AA inserted by No. 14 of 2010 s.
+[Section 44AA inserted: No. 14 of 2010 s.
 30.]

 44AB.
 Information, disclosure of by Commissioner to ASIC